skubed0007/nasembler/Infos_MD/DEBUGGING_GUIDE.md

 If you're stuck, consider:

-1. Checking the NASembler documentation
+1. Checking the nasembler documentation
 2. Reviewing x86-64 instruction references
 3. Looking at example code in the repository
 4. Consulting online forums for assembly programming